sergeyklay/branch/README.rst

 .. teaser-begin

 You're looking at the source code of my brand-spanking new blog.
+One day I decided that instead of using a ready-made blogging solution, I could create my own that meets my personal needs.
+I named it **Branch**.

 .. teaser-end